-In 1999, Ronnie became musical director, bandleader & drummer for the Shim Shamettes, one of the first neo-burlesque revival troupes in the nation, performing at the Shim Sham Club in the French Quarter.
-He assembled some of the best musicians in New Orleans to form Ronnie Magri and his New Orleans Jazz Band.
-Magri and the Shim Shamettes were featured prominently in the two-hour A&E documentary, It's Burlesque!, which premiered in March 2001.
-That same year, his band backed some of the top names in new burlesque at the first annual Tease-O-Rama convention and showcase, which was held in New Orleans.
+In 1999, Magri became Musical Director, Bandleader & Drummer for the Shim Shamettes, one of the first neo-burlesque revival shows in the nation.
+Magri assembled the best musicians in town to form Ronnie Magri & the Shim Sham Revue Band.
+The show performed regularly at the Shim Sham Club located in New Orleans French Quarter.
+Magri and his group, along with the Shim Shamettes were featured prominently in the two-hour A&E documentary, It's Burlesque!, which premiered on TV in March 2001.
+That same year, Magri and his group backed some of the top names in new burlesque at the first annual Tease-O-Rama convention and showcase, which was held in New Orleans.

 Ronnie on stage with Dita Von Teese

 In 1999, besides leading the burlesque show band, Magri formed a smaller version of his Shim Sham Revue band named "The Port of New Orleans Jazz Band", The band played New Orleans style hot jazz of the 1920's, 1930's & 1940's.
 In 2000, the group won the Offbeat Music Award for "Best Emerging Traditional Jazz Band or Performer".

 In 2002, Ronnie expanded his work to include production, including producing his first solo album "Shim Sham Revue" - Music of New Orleans Burlesque Shows of the 30's, 40's & 50's.
 The album was nominated for two Offbeat Magazine Awards for "Best Album by a Louisiana Artist" and "Best Emerging Band."
 He was also nominated for a Big Easy Award for "Best Traditional Jazz Band".
 In 2004 Ronnie & his group performed at the New Orleans Jazz & Heritage Festival.